mchippendale/chatbot-app/README.md

 ## Summary

 Greener Footprint is a static web-based application built using React JS.
 The webiste utilises a built in chatbot component to assist a user to navigate around the website.
 A user can communicate with the chatbot (Greta) to learn a bout how they can decrease their carbon footprint.
-Information has been sourced from [WWF - Change the way yu live](https://www.wwf.org.au/get-involved/change-the-way-you-live#gs.731cqt)
+Information has been sourced from [WWF - Change the way you live](https://www.wwf.org.au/get-involved/change-the-way-you-live#gs.731cqt)

 ## User Stories with Associated Technical Tasks